Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 First, it helps to tell the story of your subject.
 We don’t know why she’s in the pool, but she seems to be having a good time (which is a good reason to be in a pool).

 Second, the color contrast helps emphasize her as the subject.
 Both with the color of water below, and the tile behind her hair.
 She pops as the main feature, or subject, in the photo.

 That’s not to say that you can’t do a “fish out of water” story with your photos.
 We would put a wet woman in a bikini in the middle of an urban environment.
 That could be interesting because she doesn’t belong there.
 However, you still need to make sure the color and tone of your surroundings and background complement your subject.

 If she just blends in without anyone noticing. she’s done a great job with camouflage.
 However, it sucks as a complementary background that neither tells a story or emphasizes her presence in the frame.

 About Our Dogs

-We had a bit of a side tangent on this episode talking about our dogs.
-I thought I'd cut it out of the episode, but I'm going to live up to my word in the show and post a photo of our dogs.
+We had a bit of a side tangent talking about our dogs on this episode.
+I thought I’d cut it out of the episode, but I’ll live up to my word in the show and post photos of our dogs.